Iridium-IO/SiriShortcuts/README.md

 ____

 ### [Unlock Computer](https://www.icloud.com/shortcuts/4da94fefa30b46aeb561a683afa3221e)
-This is the most setup by far, since it requires extensive preparation on the PC.
+This is the most complex setup by far, since it requires extensive preparation on the PC.
 See instructions [here](UnlockPC/readme.md).There's also a helper program to get your computer set up easily.

 ![Image](UnlockPC/QR/QR_SSHUnlock.png)